Vision / Policies / Structure

 Kirin Group's Environmental Policy

-We will comply with environmental laws, regulations, and agreements as well as voluntary control standards with high moral values.
+- We will comply with all environmental laws, regulations, and agreements as well as voluntary control standards related to our business activities with high moral values.

 The Kirin Group Plastic Policy

 - Promoting recycling of PET bottles.
 The plastic containers, packaging, and other materials provided by the Kirin Group are mostly PET used for beverage bottles and the Kirin Group has used recycled resin for a part of them.
 The Kirin Group will promote the recycling of PET bottles by aiming to increase this recycled plastic ratio to 50% by 2027.

 The recycling of PET bottles cannot be promoted without an efficient method for collecting high-quality used PET bottles.
 At the Kirin Group, we will proactively work with national and local governments, and industry organizations to create an efficient collection and reuse system for high-quality used PET bottles.

 - Efforts to reduce single-use plastic* and replace it with other materials.
 Most plastic waste is comprised of what is referred to as single-use plastic.
 The Kirin Group will make efforts to reduce the single-use plastic provided by its group companies and replace it with other materials.